vserova/book/pages/ch_app.md

 #### Establish the NetCache service name

-All applications using <span class="nctnt ncbi-app">NetCache</span> must use a service name.
-A service name is essentially just an alias for a group of <span class="nctnt ncbi-app">NetCache</span> servers from which the load balancer can choose when connecting the <span class="nctnt ncbi-app">NetCache</span> client and server.
-For applications with minimal resource requirements, the selected service may be relatively unimportant, but applications with large resource requirements may need their own dedicated <span class="nctnt ncbi-app">NetCache</span> servers.
-But in all cases, developers should contact <span class="oem_mark">grid-core@ncbi.nlm.nih.gov</span> and ask what service name to use for new applications.
+All applications using **NetCache** must use a service name.
+A service name is essentially just an alias for a group of **NetCache** servers from which the load balancer can choose when connecting the **NetCache** client and server.
+For applications with minimal resource requirements, the selected service may be relatively unimportant, but applications with large resource requirements may need their own dedicated **NetCache** servers.
+But in all cases, developers should contact <span class="oem_span">nypk4jvylGujip5ust5upo5nv/</span> and ask what service name to use for new applications.

 Service names must match the pattern `[A-Za-z_][A-Za-z0-9_]*`, must not end in `_lb`, and are not case-sensitive.
 Limiting the length to 18 characters is recommended, but there is no hard limit.